taikoxyz/raiko/README_Docker.md

 ## Prerequisites

 Raiko leverages [Intel SGX][sgx] via [Gramine][gramine].
-As Gramine only supports [a limited number of distributions][gramine-distros], including Ubuntu, the Docker image is derived from Gramine's base image, which uses Ubuntu.
+As Gramine only supports [a limited number of distributions][gramine-distros], including Ubuntu.
+The Docker image is derived from Gramine's base image, which uses Ubuntu.

 Intel SGX is a technology that involves a considerable amount of configuration.
 Given its high level of configurability, the setup of your infrastructure may vary significantly depending on the attestation type (EPID, ECDSA) and other parameters.
 While we've strived to minimize the manual effort required to prepare the development environment, there are certain prerequisites that are challenging, if not impossible, to automate using Dockerfiles.
 This section outlines these prerequisites.